ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 * minimum duration of charging session (even if surplus is no longer sufficient, a charging session will last at least this time - suggested 300 sec)
 * time to continue charging session each time surplus is no longer sufficient (to bridge the time on cloudy days)

+### 1p/3p charging

+If you have an installation contactor to (dis)connect phase 2 and 3 of your charging station and this switch can be triggered by a state then this adapter is able to start charging with one phase and switch to 3 phases charging if your surplus is sufficient for it.
+In this case please enter the state for your installation contactor and whetherit is a NO (normally open) or NC (normally close)

 ### power limitation

 You can also limit max. power of your wallbox to limit main power.
 E.g. when running night-storage heaters you might have to respect a maximum power limitation.